Website Design and Consulting Services

 Website Hosting = Renting Your Lot

 The registration of a domain name gives you the legal right to a name for your website, but your website — which is really just a bunch of computer files — doesn’t actually exist until it’s got a place to live on the hard drive of a web server.
 That’s why you need a website host.
-For somewhere typically between $5 and $50 per month a website hosting company will allow you to place your website files on one of their computers.
+Website hosting companies typically charge between $5 and $50 per month to allow you to store your website files on their servers.
 A website host is analogous to the company that owns the land in the mobile home park where you’ve parked your house.

 As a general rule of thumb, the cost of website hosting is proportional to the amount of space the mobile home park has given to you and your home.
 As I mentioned before, envision your house being potentially on a single lot with perhaps dozens of others!
 In this situation, not only are you sharing the physical space, but you’re also sharing all the utilities that are coming onto the lot.
 So, your electricity, water, and gas are all being shared — sometimes not as fairly as you’d like — between you and all the other cohabitants of your lot!
 In simple terms, that’s why the cost of website hosting can change so drastically; it all depends on who you’re sharing with and the quantity of those utilities you need to have your home run properly!